 As part of his international professional experience, Mr. Matson worked as an Agribusiness Specialist in Bolivia.
 While in this position, Mr. Matson gained experience in agricultural marketing, trade promotion, grant management, strategic planning, and association strengthening.
 This position allowed him to gain valuable insight into the document creation process and experience working with grants and the application process.

-Mr. Matson also maintains a strong presence within the education system and has taught multiple economic and marketing classes for several universities.
-These positions allow him to share his expertise on all aspects on basic economic theory.
+Mr. Matson maintains a strong presence within the education system and has taught multiple economic and marketing classes for several universities.
+These positions allow him to share his expertise on all aspects of basic economic theory.
+He is also a licensed amateur radio operator and is a volunteer for emergency and disaster preparedness operations.